Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Romania?

 5G depends on the Romanian network the eSIM rides and whether the plan includes it.
 All three networks run 5G, with the densest coverage around Bucharest, Cluj-Napoca, Timisoara and the larger cities, and thinner reach in the Carpathian valleys and rural Transylvania.
-Simscanner does not yet publish a verified per-brand 5G figure for Romania; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Romania in the speed section.

 How do I activate an eSIM before arriving in Romania?